-"Walla Walla County Conservation District.
-We have participated in the NW Blues Shared StewardShip Group with the US Forest Service, DNR, NRCS and Others.
-We have pursued some funding awenues to help land/owners, but nothing has come to fruition to date.
-We know that we usually get one chance to prove our usefulness and work with private landowners and were hoping to source additional funds before our nect oureach push.
-There is some promising lunds on the horizon through NRCS for MIL Creek, readiness assessment to be completed in 2021-22 followed by a concentration of funds for specific practices in following years! and through the WA State Conservation Commission (this 2021-23 blennium)."
+Renee Hadley , District Manager, Walla Walla Conservation District: "Walla Walla County Conservation District.
+We have participated in the NW Blues Shared Stewardship Group with the US Forest Service, DWR.
+NRCS and others.
+We have pursued some funding averues to help landowners, but nothing has come to huition to date.
+We know that we availy get one chance to prove our usefulness and work with private landowners and were hoping to secure additional funds before our met doutened push.
+There is some promising funds on the horizon through NRCS for MII Creek (readires a assessment to be completed in 2022-28 Indowed by a concentration of funds for specific practices in following years) and through the WA State Conservation Conversion (this 2021-23 biennium)."